 Thanks to the JOBS Act that past in 2012, individual investors are more readily able to invest in real estate opportunities that were once only for ultra-high net worth individuals or institutions.

-CrowdStreet’s platform is primarily focused on secondary metro markets with the greatest potential upside.
-I’ve spoken to a handful of CrowdStreet employees and investors in person for a couple hours and really like what they have to offer.
+CrowdStreet's platform is primarily focused on secondary metro markets with the greatest potential upside.
+I've spoken to a dozen CrowdStreet employees and investors in person.
+I really like what they have to offer.

 Below is a sample of previously funded offers by CrowdStreet.
-What’s also unique about CrowdStreet is that they employ a direct-to-sponsor model, which enables investors to invest directly with the sponsors.
-This way, there is better transparency and more efficiency.
+What's also unique about CrowdStreet is that they employ a direct-to-sponsor model.
+This enables investors to invest directly with the sponsors.
+As a result, there is better transparency and more efficiency.

 I personally have $810,000 invested in real estate crowdfunding mainly in 18-hour cities such as Austin, Dallas, and Phoenix.
 My goal is to diversify my SF-heavy based real estate portfolio and earn income as passively as possible.

-CrowdStreet’s business philosophy of investing in 18-hour cities is aligned with my multi-decade thesis of investing in the heartland of America.
-I believe it is an inevitability that a an 18-hour city will eventually become a 24-hour city.
+CrowdStreet's business philosophy of investing in 18-hour cities is aligned with mine.
+It is an inevitability that a an 18-hour city will eventually become a 24-hour city.
 When it finally does, its real estate prices will have handsomely rewarded the investor.

 You can sign up for CrowdStreet here.
 It is free to sign up and explore.